A unified fidelity-based framework for quantum speed limits in open quantum systems

 Now consider an arbitrary time-dependent nonunitary evolution governed by

-where $L_t$ is the dynamics generator in Lindblad form~\cite{Lindblad1976,Gorini1976,bre07}.
+where $L_t$ is the dynamics generator~\cite{Lindblad1976,Gorini1976,breuer07}.
 These generators are trace-class superoperators in a complex Banach space and may be non-Hermitian.
 However, for symmetric norms such as the Schatten $p$-norm, $||L_t||_p = \left( \sum_i \lambda_i^p \right)^{1/p}$~\cite{rem2}, the equality $||L_t^\dagger|| = ||L_t||$ holds, ensuring the validity of previous equations and bounds~\cite{sim05,Deffner2013}.

 Substituting Eq.~\eqref{eq13} into Eq.~\eqref{newgenineqpure} yields:

 Applying the von Neumann's trace inequality~\cite{vonNeumann1937,Mirsky1975,Grigorieff1991,Deffner2013} again, we obtain

 where ${\lambda_i}$ (with $\lambda_1 \geq \lambda_2 \geq \cdots \geq \lambda_n$) are the singular values of $L_t(\rho_t)$.
 Using the norm hierarchy, we further bound Eq.~\eqref{eq16}: